mashupbots/socko/socko-docs/docs/guides/basics.markdown

 ### Query String Extractors <a class="blank" id="QueryStringExtractors">&nbsp;</a>

-Query string extractors matches the query string received in the HTTP request that triggered the {{ page.SockoEventClass }}.
+Query string extractors match the query string received in the HTTP request that triggered the {{ page.SockoEventClass }}.

 For {{ page.HttpRequestEventClass }}, the query string is the extracted from the 1st line.
 For {{ page.HttpChunkEventClass }}, {{ page.WebSocketFrameEventClass }} and